Radiofrequency Ablation (RFA)

 Descriptions of RFA

-Excellent descriptions and photos of radiofrequency ablation are available at this link:
+Excellent descriptions and photos of radiofrequency ablation of liver tumors are available at this link:

 Additional links describing the procedure include these: